 The Duplicate Beacon subfield is set to 1 if the AP transmits Beacon frames in non-HT duplicate PPDU with a TXVECTOR parameter CH_BANDWIDTH value that is up to the BSS bandwidth and is set to 0 otherwise.

+The Regulatory Info subfield carries information related to regulatory rules specific to the country in which the BSS is operating in, which is identified by the Country String field in the Country element.
+The interpretation of the Regulatory Info subfield is in Annex E.2.7.
+If Annex E.2.7 does not list information for the country in which the BSS is operating in, then the Regulatory Info subfield is reserved.

 The Channel Center Frequency Segment 0 field indicates the channel center frequency index for the 20 MHz, 40 MHz, or 80 MHz, or 80+80 MHz channel on which the BSS operates in the 6 GHz band.
 If the BSS channel width is 80+80 MHz or 160 MHz then the Channel Center Frequency Segment 0 field indicates the channel center frequency index of the primary 80 MHz.

 The Channel Center Frequency Segment 1 field indicates the channel center frequency index of the 160 MHz channel on which the BSS operates in the 6 GHz band.
 If the channel width is 80+80 MHz then it indicates the channel center frequency index of the secondary 80 MHz.